 I've lived and worked in Muscle Shoals, Los Angeles, Nashville and Seattle, which is now home.
 I've enjoyed a wide variety of jobs and interest in these locations.
 Here's the short story.

 My first career was in music in Muscle Shoals.
 I had a record with RCA while I was still in high school, produced by the renowned Chet Atkins.
 It wasn’t a hit nationally but I got me noticed locally.
 I joined a southern blues/rock band called the Mark V - named after the Lincoln automobile for some reason - when I was just out of high school.
 We did college frat parties and NCO military club dates around the South.
 About that time Muscle Shoals spawned its first recording studio called FAME.
-Members of the Mark V were willing and available to provide backing music for some talented artist, looking for a laid-back, casual environment to work in - the rest is history as they say.
+Members of the Mark V were willing and available to provide backing music for some talented artist, looking for a laid-back, casual environment to make their records - the rest is history as they say.
 I went on to become a mixing engineer/producer in Muscle Shoals, and lived and enjoyed success there for the next fifteen years.

 One of the national companies bringing artist to Muscle Shoals was Elektra Records.
 I was mixing engineer for some of their sessions, working with Russ Miller the V.P. of Elektra in Los Angeles.
 He convinced me that my future success would be found in L.A. working for Elektra.
 So I moved to the coast and for two years worked in artist development.
 It was a dream job for a kid from the South.
 Expense account, travel, music, music, music and California girls of course.
 I settled in with one for a relationship which lasted for eleven years.
 The Elektra dream job ended when the company was sold to Warner Brothers and the staff was “let go."